openshift/origin/HACKING.md

 and that the interface and code flows work as described.
 Unit tests can depend on other packages but should not depend on other components (an API test should not be writing to etcd).

-The unit tests for an entire package should not take more than 0.5s to run, and if they do are probably not really unit tests or need to be rewritten to avoid sleeps or pauses.
+The unit tests for an entire package should not take more than 0.5s to run, and if they do, are probably not really unit tests or need to be rewritten to avoid sleeps or pauses.
 Coverage on a unit test should be above 70% unless the units are a special case.

 See `pkg/template/generator` for examples of unit tests.
 Unit tests should follow Go conventions.

-Run the unit tests with
+Run the unit tests with:

     $ hack/test-go.sh

-or an individual package unit test with
+or an individual package unit test with:

     $ hack/test-go.sh pkg/build